gwire/tech-notes/macOS_gripes.md

 * I almost always want Finder windows to be an icon view with auto-snap-to-grid and to reflow to window width.
 Currently not supported.

+## LanchPad

+* Ordering of items will randomly change after updates, and sometimes after reboots.

 ## Mail

 * The number count for Flagged mails is usually inaccurate.